-In the book When Your Teen Has an Eating Disorder: Practical Strategies to Help Your Teen Recover from Anorexia, Bulimia, and Binge Eating, author Dr. Lauren Muhlheim discusses eating disorders and their treatment in great depth.
+The book When Your Teen Has an Eating Disorder: Practical Strategies to Help Your Teen Recover from Anorexia, Bulimia, and Binge Eating, author Dr. Lauren Muhlheim discusses eating disorders and their treatment in great depth.

-If you think your child or teen has an eating disorder this is a must read.
+If you think your child or teen has an eating disorder, this is a must-read.

 Eating disorders can perplex many parents and clinicians alike.
-Your teen may not be acting like their usual self, and it’s hard to know if this is just normal teenage angst or something more serious.
-If your teen has an eating disorder, they may have changed greatly right before your eyes: refusing food, feeling anxious around eating, or experiencing changes in mood and energy.
+Your teen may not be acting like their usual self.
+It’s hard to know if this is just normal teenage angst or something more serious.
+If your teen has an eating disorder, they may have changed greatly right before your eyes.
+Including food refusal, increased anxiety around eating, or changes in mood and energy.

-You may have tried several times to talk with them about the importance of eating and try to reassure them that they are not gaining weight.
+You may have talked with them about the importance of eating and tried to reassure them that they are not gaining weight.
 (In fact, they are likely losing weight.)
-But, your child’s struggles seem to be getting worse not better.
+But your child’s struggles seem to be getting worse, not better.

-If your teen has not seen a doctor yet about their eating disorder this is the first step to make sure they are medically stable.
+If your teen has not seen a doctor yet about their eating disorder, this is the first step to make sure they are medically stable.

 This book can help guide you and your family in treatment while establishing an eating disorder treatment team consisting, at minimum, of a doctor and therapist.